 Global developer and operator of integrated casino resorts Las Vegas Sands Corp.
-(LVS) released yesterday its third quarter financial results, posting 82% drop in revenue compared to the same three-month-period in 2019.
+(LVS) released yesterday its third-quarter financial results, posting 82% drop in revenue compared to the same three-month-period in 2019.

 From Billions to Millions

 LVS reported $586 million in net revenue for the three months ending September 30, compared to $3.3 billion for the third quarter last year.
 Sinking revenues led to an operating loss of $610 million, compared to an operating income of $899 million for Q3 2019.
-The net result for the third quarter was $731 million loss, an improvement from the nearly $1 billion net loss in Q2.
-Q3 2019 generated net income of $669 million.
+The net result for the third quarter was a $731 million loss, an improvement from the nearly $1 billion net loss in Q2.
+Q3 2019 generated a net income of $669 million.

-Consolidated earnings before interest, tax, depreciation and amortization (EBITDA) came out negative, $203 million, from $1.28 billion last year, and year-on-year revenue was down across every major business category.
+Consolidated earnings before interest, tax, depreciation, and amortization (EBITDA) came out negative, $203 million, from $1.28 billion last year, and year-on-year revenue was down across every major business category.

 Slumps across the Board

 Hotel room revenue sank 71.5% to $41 million, compared to the third quarter in 2019, occupancy rates collapsed 43.7%, and average daily room rate declined by 26.6%.
 Gaming revenue from slots fell nearly 20%, to $49 million, while table games lost 10% to $425 million, and win percentage declined 8%.
 Adjusted property cash flow for the three months was down $40 million.